Abtint/Pairwise-Correlation-Network-Analysis/README.md

 ---

 ## Tips for large data sets
--Pre-filter low-variance or low-expression genes before running the script to save memory.
+# Pre-filter low-variance or low-expression genes before running the script to save memory.
--Increase R memory limit on Windows with memory.limit().
+# Increase R memory limit on Windows with memory.limit().
--Consider running on a server with at least 32 GB RAM for matrices with more than twenty thousand genes.
+# Consider running on a server with at least 32 GB RAM for matrices with more than twenty thousand genes.

 ---